North Korea fires short-range missile, condemns U.S. for raising tensions | Law-Order

 The three countries had said that a real-time missile information sharing system would become operational this month.
 About 20 minutes after initially reporting the launch, the Japanese coast guard said the missile had already fallen.

-It appeared to have fallen outside Japan's exclusive economic zone (EEZ), broadcaster NTV reported.
+It appeared to have fallen outside of Japan's exclusive economic zone (EEZ), broadcaster NTV reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)